ds-lab/EsophagusVisualization/features/database.md

 ### Managing Visits
 - **Adding Visits**:
   - Visits can only be created when a patient is selected.
-Without a patient, the field remains inactive.
+Without a selected patient, the field remains inactive.
+  - Visits are added via an input form with basic validation checks.
+  - Missing optional fields trigger a notification.
-  - Missing mandatory fields must be corrected before saving.
+  - Missing mandatory fields must be corrected before upload in the database.
 - **Visit List**:
+  - A list of all visits of the selected patients (along with all attributes of the visit) is displayed.
   - Visits can be selected by clicking on their ID.
+- **Selecting a Visit**:
+  - Attributes of the selected visit will be displayed in the GUI (Visits Tab and Diagnostics & Therapy Tab) for reference.
+  - The fields **Eckardt Score**, **Gerd Score**, and **Medication** in the Visits Tab are unlocked for data entry.
+  - Saved attributes of the Eckardt Score, Gerd Score and Medication are displayed in the Visits Tab for reference.
+  - The Diagnostics & Therapy Tab is unlocked for data entry.
+  - All Diagnostics & Therapy data that are associated with the current visit are displayed in the Diagnostics & Therapy Tab for reference:
+    - Manometry data are displayed in the manometry section
+    - TBE data and TBE images are displayed in the TBE section
+    - EGD data and EGD images are displayed in the EGD section
+    - EndoFlip data and EndoFlip images are displayed in the EndoFlip section
+    - Endosonography images are displayed in the Endosonography section
+    - If the Visit Type is "Therapy", Therapy and complication data are displayed (depending on the type of therapy) in the Therapy section.
+- **Deleting Visits**:
-  - Selected visits can be deleted, along with all associated data, though the patient remains.
+  - Selected visits can be deleted, along with all associated data, though **the patient** remains.
   - Warnings appear before deleting a visit to prevent accidental loss.

-### Selecting a Visit
-  - When a visit is selected for the visits list, the fields **Eckardt Score**, **Gerd Score**, and **Medication** are unlocked for data entry.
+  - When deleting a visit, displayed data of that visit in the Visits Tab and Diagnostics & Therapy Tab (see "Selecting a Visit") are removed from view.

 ### Eckardt Score
 - **Data Entry**:
   - Can only be created when a visit is selected.
   - Validation ensures individual scores must match the total score.
   - Either the total score or individual scores must be filled in.
+- **Reviewing Data**:
+  - The stored Eckardt Score for the selected visit is displayed for reference.
 - **Updating and Deleting**:
   - The Eckardt Score can be updated or deleted.
   - A warning appears before any change to prevent accidental data loss.
-- **Reviewing Data**:
-  - The stored Eckardt Score for the selected visit is displayed for reference.

 ### Gerd Score
 - **Data Entry**:
   - Can only be created when a visit is selected.
   - All Gerd Score fields are optional, with notifications for unfilled optional fields.
+- **Reviewing Data**:
+  - The stored Gerd Score for the selected visit is displayed for reference.
 - **Updating and Deleting**:
   - The Gerd Score can be updated or deleted.
   - A warning appears before any change to prevent accidental data loss.
-- **Reviewing Data**:
-  - The stored Gerd Score for the selected visit is displayed for reference.

 ### Medication
 - **Adding Medication**:
   - Medications can only be added when a visit is selected.
   - An unlimited number of medications can be stored for each visit.
-- **Reviewing Medication**:
+- **Reviewing Data**:
-  - All saved medications for the selected visit are displayed for review.
+  - All saved medications for the selected visit are displayed for reference.
 - **Deleting Medication**:
   - The GUI does not currently allow individual medication deletions; all medications for a visit must be deleted and re-entered.
-  - The interface can be extended to support individual medication deletions in the future.
+  - The GUI can be extended to support individual medication deletions in the future.
+The database does support individual deletions.

 ---